farhankn/qwikipedia/README.md

 # qwikipedia
-Qwikipedia is a game on Wikipedia based on PHP
+Qwikipedia is a game on Wikipedia made on PHP and MySQL

 # What is Qwikipedia?